verana-labs/verifiable-trust-spec/spec.md

 This is subject to a slight update of [vc-json-schema](https://w3c.github.io/vc-json-schema/) as specified in this [issue](https://github.com/w3c/vc-json-schema/issues/235)
 :::

-### [DT-TR-DIDDOC] Trust Registry DID Document
+### [VT-TR-DIDDOC] Trust Registry DID Document

-For each `CredentialSchema` entry a Trust Registry has created in a [[ref: VPR]], the Trust Registry MUST self-issue the corresponding DT Json Schema Credential as specified in [DT-JSON-SCHEMA-CRED].
+For each `CredentialSchema` entry a Trust Registry has created in a [[ref: VPR]], the Trust Registry MUST self-issue the corresponding Verifiable Trust Json Schema Credential as specified in [VT-JSON-SCHEMA-CRED].

-Additionally, in MUST present the DT Json Schema Credential(s) in its DIDDocument, as well as the corresponding trust registry entry for verification.
+Additionally, in MUST present the Verifiable Trust Json Schema Credential(s) in its DIDDocument, as well as the corresponding trust registry entry for verification.
 To do so, it MUST define the following entries in its DIDDocument:

-- for each `CredentialSchema` entry it wants to be resolvable, a "LinkedVerifiablePresentation" service entry with a fragment that MUST start with to `#vpr-schemas`, that MUST point to a self-issued DT Json Schema Credential as specified in [DT-JSON-SCHEMA-CRED].
+- for each `CredentialSchema` entry it wants to be resolvable, a "LinkedVerifiablePresentation" service entry with a fragment that MUST start with to `#vpr-schemas`, that MUST point to a self-issued Verifiable Trust Json Schema Credential as specified in [VT-JSON-SCHEMA-CRED].
-- a "DecentralizedTrustRegistry" service entry with fragment name equal to `#vpr-schemas-trust-registry`, that MUST point to the API of the DID's trust registry in the VPR.
+- a "VerifiableTrustRegistry" service entry with fragment name equal to `#vpr-schemas-trust-registry`, that MUST point to the API of the DID's trust registry in the VPR.

 Example: